Region 28

 Dianna Saelens

 Dianna Saelens (she/her) is the Regional Council Manager for Region 28.
-Dianna has worked in the early childhood field since 1998, serving as a classroom assistant, teacher, director, Child Care Resource & Referral (CCR&R) consultant, and adjunct professor.
-Dianna most recently served as the Preschool For All Parent Coordinator for the Rock Island-Milan School District.
-She has an MA in Early Childhood Advocacy and is currently pursuing a degree in Educational Leadership from the University of Northern Iowa.
+Dianna has worked in the Early Childhood field since 1998, serving as a classroom assistant, teacher, director, Child Care Resource & Referral (CCR&R) consultant, Preschool For All (PFA) and Prevention Initiative (PI) program coordinator, and adjunct professor.
+Dianna has a MA in Early Childhood Advocacy and is currently pursuing an Ed.
+S degree in Educational Leadership.
 Her employment passions include enhancing the quality of programming for our State's youngest students and empowering program staff to seek the recognition they deserve as educators.
-Dianna grew up in Geneseo, Illinois and currently resides in Coal Valley with her three fur babies.
+Dianna grew up in Geneseo, Illinois and currently resides in Coal Valley with her fur babies.

 Samantha Piske

 Samantha Piske (she/her) is the Family & Community Engagement Specialist for Region 28.
 After earning her bachelor’s degree in Criminal Justice with a minor in Psychology from the University of Wisconsin-Platteville, Samantha worked in the Criminal Justice/Social Services field for 10+ years.
-She previously served as a probation officer with Henry County; a Department of Children and Family Services (DCFS) Investigator serving Henry, Mercer, and Rock Island counties; and a caseworker at the Unemployment Office in Rock Island.
+She previously served as a probation officer, a Department of Children and Family Services (DCFS) Investigator, and a caseworker at the Unemployment Office.
 In these roles, she has become familiar with her community and has assisted individuals from all backgrounds in overcoming challenging obstacles in their lives.
-She looks forward to continuing to work directly with her community to build upon the resources and needs of families.
+She values working directly with her community to build upon the resources and needs of families.

 Quinn Trader

-In Quinn’s downtime, she enjoys playing with her dog, Toph, and creates new things on her pottery wheel.
+In Quinn’s downtime, she enjoys playing with her dog, Toph, and creating new things on her pottery wheel.